AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 Feel free to fork this repository and submit pull requests.<br>
 Contributions aimed at enhancing compatibility while maintaining simplicity are especially welcome.<br>

-To learn more about CMake check the [TAP youtube explaination](https://www.youtube.com/watch?v=FLP_AVbzueY)<br>
+To learn more about CMake check the [TAP YouTube explanation](https://www.youtube.com/watch?v=FLP_AVbzueY)<br>
-I have planned to publish a elaborated youtube tutorial on this template approx. 1 month after release if some bugs persist now.<br>
+I plan to publish an elaborate YouTube tutorial on this template approximately one month after release, if any bugs persist.<br>

 ## Benefits
 - Simplicity: Designed to minimize complexity, making it beginner-friendly.<br>